-In fall 2018 the Minister of Environment and Climate Change Strategy introduced in the House the Professional Governance Act (Act).
-This Act strengthens governance of professionals who work in B.C.’s natural resource (NR) sector and in other sectors.
+In fall 2018 the Minister of Environment and Climate Change Strategy introduced in the House the Professional Governance Act (PGA).
+The PGA strengthens governance of professionals who work in B.C.’s natural resource (NR) sector and in other sectors.

-The Act as intended legislates critical elements of professional reliance governance and strengthens government oversight of the professional associations (regulatory bodies) within scope listed by establishing a statutory Office of the Superintendent of Professional Governance (Office) in the Ministry of Attorney General.
-This Office will be responsible for administering the Act and for ensuring that best practices for professional governance are implemented.
+The PGA legislates critical elements of professional governance and strengthens government oversight of the professional associations (regulatory bodies) within scope listed by establishing a statutory Office of the Superintendent of Professional Governance (Office) in the Ministry of Attorney General.
+This Office will be responsible for administering the PGA and for ensuring that best practices for professional governance are implemented.

-Government is acting on many of the remainder of the report recommendations as part of its broader goals and mandate commitments for natural resource management, including strengthening results-based laws, building government capacity for compliance and enforcement, modernizing land-use planning, and building true partnerships with Indigenous nations for resource management.
-Other recommendations will be considered by specific ministries over the coming months.
+Government continues to consider the remaining recommendations in the report and is acting on many of them as part of its broader goals and mandate commitments for natural resource management, including strengthening results-based laws, building government capacity for compliance and enforcement, modernizing land-use planning, and building true partnerships with Indigenous nations for resource management.

-If you have any questions about this project, the report, or the process of engagement for the intention paper please contact NRS.PR.Review@gov.bc.ca
+If you have any questions about this project, the report, or the process of engagement please contact NRS.PR.Review@gov.bc.ca